ystk/debian-mesa/src/gallium/docs/source/context.rst

 unmodified to the destination resource will achieve the same effect of a textured quad blitter..
 The source and destination may be the same resource, but overlapping blits are not permitted.

-``resource_resolve`` resolves a multisampled resource into a non-multisampled one.
-Their formats must match.
-This function must be present if a driver supports multisampling.
-The region that is to be resolved is described by ``pipe_resolve_info``, which provides a source and a destination rectangle.
-The source rectangle may be vertically flipped, but otherwise the dimensions of the rectangles must match, unless PIPE_CAP_SCALED_RESOLVE is supported, in which case scaling and horizontal flipping are allowed as well.
-The result of resolving depth/stencil values may be any function of the values at the sample points, but returning the value of the centermost sample is preferred.

-The interfaces to these calls are likely to change to make it easier for a driver to batch multiple blits with the same source and destination.
+This can be considered the equivalent of a CPU memcpy.

+``blit`` blits a region of a resource to a region of another resource, including scaling, format conversion, and up-/downsampling, as well as a destination clip rectangle (scissors).
+As opposed to manually drawing a textured quad, this lets the pipe driver choose the optimal method for blitting (like using a special 2D engine), and usually offers, for example, accelerated stencil-only copies even where PIPE_CAP_SHADER_STENCIL_EXPORT is not available.

 Transfers
 ^^^^^^^^^

 These methods are used to get data to/from a resource.

-``get_transfer`` creates a transfer object.

-``transfer_destroy`` destroys the transfer object.
-May cause data to be written to the resource at this point.

-``transfer_map`` creates a memory mapping for the transfer object.
+``transfer_map`` creates a memory mapping and the transfer object associated with it.
-The returned map points to the start of the mapped range according to the box region, not the beginning of the resource.
+The returned pointer points to the start of the mapped range according to the box region, not the beginning of the resource.
+If transfer_map fails, the returned pointer to the buffer memory is NULL, and the pointer to the transfer object remains unchanged (i.e. it can be non-NULL).

-``transfer_unmap`` remove the memory mapping for the transfer object.
-Any pointers into the map should be considered invalid and discarded.
+``transfer_unmap`` remove the memory mapping for and destroy the transfer object.
+The pointer into the resource should be considered invalid and discarded.

 ``transfer_inline_write`` performs a simplified transfer for simple writes.
-Basically get_transfer, transfer_map, data write, transfer_unmap, and
-transfer_destroy all in one.
+Basically transfer_map, data write, and transfer_unmap all in one.

 The box parameter to some of these functions defines a 1D, 2D or 3D region of pixels.
 This is self-explanatory for 1D, 2D and 3D texture targets.

-For PIPE_TEXTURE_1D_ARRAY, the box::y and box::height fields refer to the array dimension of the texture.

-For PIPE_TEXTURE_2D_ARRAY, the box::z and box::depth fields refer to the array dimension of the texture.
+For PIPE_TEXTURE_1D_ARRAY and PIPE_TEXTURE_2D_ARRAY, the box::z and box::depth
+fields refer to the array dimension of the texture.

 For PIPE_TEXTURE_CUBE, the box:z and box::depth fields refer to the faces of the cube map (z + depth <= 6).

+For PIPE_TEXTURE_CUBE_ARRAY, the box:z and box::depth fields refer to both the face and array dimension of the texture (face = z % 6, array = z / 6).

 .. _transfer_flush_region: